God of War III

-God of War III was critically acclaimed upon release, with praise for the graphics, gameplay, and scope, although the plot received a mixed response.
-The game received several awards, including "Most Anticipated Game of 2010" and "Best PS3 Game" at the 2009 and 2010 Spike Video Game Awards, respectively, and the "Artistic Achievement" award at the 2011 British Academy of Film and Television Arts (BAFTA) Video Game Awards.
-One of the best-selling game in the God of War series and the ninth best-selling PlayStation 3 game of all time, it sold over 5 million copies worldwide by June 2012 and was included in the God of War Saga released for PlayStation 3 on August 28, 2012.
+God of War III received large critical acclaim upon release, with praise for the graphics, gameplay, and scope, although the plot received a mixed response.
+The game received several awards, including "Most Anticipated Game of 2010" and "Best PS3 Game" at the 2009 and 2010 Spike Video Game Awards, respectively, the "Artistic Achievement" award at the 2011 British Academy of Film and Television Arts (BAFTA) Video Game Awards, and "Outstanding Achievement in Animation" at the 2011 Interactive Achievement Awards.
+One of the best-selling games in the God of War series and the ninth best-selling PlayStation 3 game of all time, it sold over 5 million copies worldwide by June 2012 and was included in the God of War Saga released for PlayStation 3 on August 28, 2012.

 Since its release, it has also been named as one of the greatest video games ever made.
 In celebration of the God of War franchise's 10th anniversary, a remastered version of the game, titled God of War III Remastered, was released for the PlayStation 4 (PS4) on July 14, 2015; as of June 2023, the remastered version has sold an estimated 4 million copies.
-After two more prequels were released, a direct sequel to God of War III simply titled God of War was released on April 20, 2018, which served as a soft-reboot of the franchise and shifted the setting to Norse mythology.
+After two more prequels were released, (Note: God of War: Ghost of Sparta in November 2010 and God of War: Ascension in March 2013.) a sequel to God of War III simply titled God of War was released on April 20, 2018, shifting the setting to Norse mythology.
+In 2026, a remake was announced during a State of Play presentation on February 13 by TC Carson, who portrays Kratos in the trilogy.
+The remake is part of the God of War Remake Trilogy, which also includes remakes of the original God of War and God of War II.
+At the time of the announcement, the game was in early development for the PlayStation 5.